OpenZWave/python-openzwave/docs/_build/html/_sources/INSTALL_REPO.txt

 Go to the previously created directory

     cd python-openzwave

 The following command will update your local repository to the last release of python-openzwave and openzwave.

     ./update.sh

-When update process is done you can compile sources
+When update process is done, you can compile sources

     ./compile.sh

-If you have already build python-openzwave in a previous installation, you can use the clean option to remove old builds.
+Or if you have already build python-openzwave in a previous installation, you can use the clean option to remove old builds.

     ./compile.sh clean